miralkashiwagi/vscode-extension-pug-support/README.md

 *   **Dependency Tracking**: (Basic) The extension analyzes `include` and `extends` to understand file relationships.
 (Advanced visualization planned).
 *   **Create Pug File from Template**: Quickly scaffold new Pug files using predefined templates (accessible via context menu or command).
 *   **Find TODOs in Workspace**: A command to scan all Pug files in the current workspace for `TODO`, `FIXME`, or similar comment tags.
-*   **Compile Pug to HTML**: A command to compile the current Pug file to HTML (primarily for quick previews or simple use cases).
 *   **List File Dependencies**: A command to display the files that the current Pug file includes or extends.

 ### 💄 Formatting